the-teachingRSE-project/competencies/competencies.md

 approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic research software skills are now required by researchers of all career-levels across a vast array of research fields where these were not previously required.
+However, this shift means that basic research software skills are now required by researchers of all career levels across a vast array of research fields where these were not previously required.
 Researchers often lack the skills to write and use software for their research and even to effectively request help from and interact with more experienced staff at their institutions.
 There still exists a gap in the